davidemerson/nnix.com/content/projects/2024-12-04-welding-cart.md

 ## drawing
 {{ img(id="/images/cart-drawing.jpeg", alt="a pencil drawing of the first draft of a cart concept for welding supplies and a multiprocess welder and up to two gas cylinders") }}

+Note that I added a cross member to each of the 36" (full length) shelves, which are the base and the top.
+This is not in the draft drawing, but it is in the cutlist here.

 ## cutlist
 <table><thead>
   <tr>